-The City's ability to implement this Plan as proposed is contingent upon approval of the proposed sales tax measure by the voters.
-If the ballot measure is approved by the voters, it would generate an estimated \$176 million over a 10-year period.
-The projected revenues from the sales tax measure could address the items which are considered high risk and in critical need of repair or replacement (approximately \$112 million).
-The estimated revenues would also address approximately 11% of the assets identified as having medium probability of failure.
+The ballot measure approved by the voters, is anticipated to generate an estimated \$176 million over a 10-year period.
+The projected revenues from the sales tax measure will address the items which are considered high risk and in critical need of repair or replacement (approximately \$112 million).
+The estimated revenues will also address approximately 11% of the assets identified as having medium probability of failure.